schrum2/MarioDiffusion/MM_README.md

 python tokenizer.py save --json datasets\\MM_LevelsAndCaptions-simple-regular.json --pkl_file datasets\MM_Tokenizer-simple-regular.pkl
 ```

-All of this can be done with this batch file, which runs each of these commands in sequence
+All of this can be done with this batch file, which runs each of these commands in sequence:
 ```
 cd MM_Batch
 MM-data.bat